Abu Azrael: Personal life

 Abu Azrael is a Shi'a Muslim.
 He is a former university lecturer and a one-time Taekwondo champion.
 According to an Iranian source, reports from March 2015 claimed that Azrael is a father of five, and lives an ordinary life when not on the battlefield.

 Following incidents where he was filmed desecrating the corpses of IS militants, Azrael stated that he had been told by a senior imam in Najaf that he should pray for penance and never do such a thing again.

-In October 2019, he was severely beaten unconscious by protesting Iraqis in Baghdad's Tahrir Square.
+In October 2019, he was beaten unconscious by protesting Iraqis in Baghdad's Tahrir Square.

 In 2020, he was infected with COVID-19 and suffered lung damage.

 Public image

 Abu Azrael has fought directly against IS and is viewed as a symbol of resistance in Iraq.
 By the spring of 2015, he had made front-page appearances on international news websites in England, France and the United States.

-He has received a medal of honor from the Representative of the Supreme Religious Authority Sayyid Ahmad al-Safi.
+He has received a medal of honour from the Representative of the Supreme Religious Authority Sayyid Ahmad al-Safi.

 In 2016, he was spotted on the battlefield in the Battle of Mosul against IS.

 During the Gaza war, Abu Azrael claimed to have been near the Israel–Lebanon border, waiting for "any opportunity" to enter Israel.